-Asset valuation - the Company has one level 3 asset, RLI.
-The assessment of value continued to take account of the mismatch between RLI management's timescales for realising value, and BGHL's requirements for such value realisation.
-The Board was mindful of the lack of fit between RLI and the long term investment objective of the Company; and
+Asset valuation - the Company has one level 3 asset, RLI, now held through Campastros, a Spanish holding company.
+In 2022, the RLI group started a group restructuring process (re-domiciliation and mergers) which is ongoing.
+The assessment of its value for the purpose of the Financial Statements continues to take account of the mismatch between RLI's management's timescales for realising value and BGHL's requirements for such value realisation.

-High standards of business conduct - the Board has continued to work closely with its service providers during 2021 in order to oversee the maintenance of standards during the disruption associated with COVID-19 pandemic.
-As part of its annual review process, the Management Engagement Committee enquires about any incidents, breaches or other occurrences within its service providers that might create a reputational risk or other negative exposure for the Company.
+High standards of business conduct - the Board has continued to work closely with its service providers during 2022 in order to support the maintenance of high standards during the disruption associated with the COVID-19 pandemic.
+As part of its annual review process, the Management Engagement Committee enquires about any incidents, breaches or other occurrences within its service providers that might create a reputational risk or other negative consequence(s) for the Company.

-The Board considers that there is a very low risk of modern slavery or human trafficking associated with the Company's activities given it has no employees, premises, manufacturing or other physical operations.
+The Board considers that there is a very low risk of modern slavery or human trafficking associated with the Company's activities, given it has no employees, premises, manufacturing or other physical operations.
 Its suppliers are professional services providers, most of whom are regulated and none of whom operate in jurisdictions that have a poor record on modern slavery or human trafficking.